 However, so as to avoid disappointment, I had better admit now that I haven’t yet found a perfect answer.
 But as set out in this article, I am getting closer to it, and I do have some strong contenders to be explored.
 An approach is emerging that relies upon more clearly defining the competencies that we expect students to have when working in these ways – what are they good at doing? how do they effectively contribute, and to what?
 We could answer those questions with an 80 page document full of fine-grained detail, but the aim instead is to identify a more distinctive concept, easily visualised and recognised, and getting to the essence of the approach.

-My presentation for a design workshop at the University of Warwick, involving architects, Learning and Development Centre, Institute for Advanced Teaching and Learning Students’ Union, audio-visual services, Estates, Library and Academic Technology.
+This is my presentation for a design workshop at the University of Warwick, involving architects, the Learning and Development Centre (LDC), the Institute for Advanced Teaching and Learning (IATL), the Students’ Union, audio-visual services, Estates, Library and Academic Technology.

 The point about ubiquitous computing being ubiquitous in everyday life, but still quite a challenge in university spaces, was reinforced by me having to physically plug my iPad into the projector using a very short VGA cable!
 Fun, but challenging.
 I used it to illustrate how, for many people today, the transition between working at home (with Apple TV etc) and operating in a university space, feels “jarring”.